7 Beautiful Hikes in Eagle Lake in Alaska

 What is better than relaxing by a lake while surrounded by your family and friends with good food?

-Eagle Lake, Alaska is situated in Chugach State Park and is a wonderful site for a relaxing weekend trip.
-Eagle Lake Alaska is a 777-meter surface elevated with green milky color.
+Eagle Lake, situated in Chugach State Park, is a wonderful site for a relaxing weekend trip.
+Eagle Lake is a 777-meter surface elevated with a green milky color.

-Adjacent to Eagle Lake lies Symphony Lake, it is rich blue aquamarine color.
+Adjacent to Eagle Lake lies Symphony Lake, which is a rich blue aquamarine color.
 The contrast of colors between the lakes is a natural wonder and one of the main attractions in the enormous Chugach State Park.

 The difference in colors of Eagle and Symphony Lake is an interesting feature, but there is a scientific reason behind it.
 Both the lakes are fed by two different sources hence, the difference in colors.